marcaurele/marcaurele.brothier.org/content/articles/2024-renovate-hashicorp-nomad-job-update/index.md

 I run a Nomad cluster at home for my internal services which grows from time to time.
 It reached a level now that staying up to date with the different services' updates is too much work, and too manual for me.
 I neither run my service with `latest` as you do not have any control on the version.
 I had to find a way to automate MRs/PRs to propose updates whenever a new tag is pushed.
 Having discovered the power of [Renovate](https://docs.renovatebot.com/) *(highly recommended over Dependabot)*, and having it already setup to push updates in my development projects, I wanted to leverage it for my infrastructure configuration.

+_EDITS: Renovate can be configured to directly parse the HCL file to update the `image` line, see the edits from the last paragraph._

 ## Nomad job definitions

 With Nomad's job definition, the `image` attribute contains the link to the registry and the tag to use.
 This syntax is not recognized by Renovate bot as it cannot parse the HCL file.